 FAQs & Transparency

-The Rebel Loon Archive operates as a limited liability company (LLC) and is fiscally sponsored by Friends of the Art Center, the nonprofit sister organization to the taxpayer-funded Waterloo Center for the Arts.
+The Rebel Loon Archive operates as a limited liability company (LLC) and is fiscally sponsored by Springboard for the Arts, a Twin Cities nonprofit.

 Alternative platforms were considered.
 Kickstarter was selected for its publishing audience, transparency tools, and established fulfillment structure.